What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 A 2% weighting increase = $260 billion in forced buying.

-That’s not discretionary.
-That’s not “if managers like it.”
 That’s structural, mechanical, unavoidable buying pressure.

 Exxon doesn’t need to become NVDA’s size to trigger this.
 It just needs to reclaim its historical top 5 position.
 That alone creates a feedback loop of institutional buying that compounds the move.